phlowers/thermohl/thermohl-docs/docs/index.md

 # ThermOHL

 ThermOHL is a python package to compute temperature ampacity in overhead line conductors.

 ## Features

 The temperature of a conductor is estimated by solving a heat equation which describes how temperature evolves over time, taking into account different power terms that either heat or cold the conductor.

 Two heat equations (a more complete, third one is under development) are available:

 * one with a single temperature for the cable;
 * another with three temperatures (core, average and surface temperature) for more precise computations.

 Each of these equations can be used with a set of pre-coded power terms from the literature :

-[TODO : find a clean way to include references (maybe a dedicated page?)]: #

 * one using CIGRE recommendations [@CIGRE];
 * one using an IEEE standard [@IEEE];
 * two others from RTE departments.

 Solvers derivated from heat equations can compute steady-state temperature or ampacity, and transient temperature.
 The set of parameter required depends on the power terms used, and default values are provided.

 ## References